conductor-oss/conductor/README.md

 [2.31.8](https://github.com/Netflix/conductor/releases/tag/v2.31.8) is the **final** release of `2.31` branch.
 As of Feb 2022, `1.x` & `2.x` versions are no longer supported.

+## Community Contributions
+The modules contributed by the community are housed at [conductor-community](https://github.com/Netflix/conductor-community).
+Compatible versions of the community modules are released simultaneously with releases of the main modules.

+[Discussion Forum](https://github.com/Netflix/conductor/discussions) Please use the forum for questions and discussing ideas and join the community.

+[Access here other Conductor related projects made by the community!](/RELATED.md) - Backup tool, Cron like workflow starter, Docker containers...

 ## Getting Started - Building & Running Conductor
 ### Docker
 The easiest way to get started is with Docker containers.
 Please follow the instructions [here](https://github.com/Netflix/conductor/tree/main/docker).
 The server and UI can also be built from source separately.